Battle of Cretopolis: Battle

-The Perdiccans were caught totally unprepared, they faced an assault in front and along the pass, and in the flank from the hills overlooking the pass.
+The Antigonid army numbered 40,000 infantry, 7,000 cavalry and 30 elephants, significantly outnumbering the 20,000-man strong Perdiccan army.
+The Perdiccans were caught unprepared, they faced an assault in front, along the pass, and in the flank from the hills overlooking the pass.
 Leaving Attalos and Dokimos to draw up the phalanx, Alketas took the cavalry and the peltasts and attacked Antigonus's troops on the ridge, trying desperately to dislodge them.
-During the fight for the ridge Antigonus charged with 6,000 cavalry into the pass and caught Alketas in the flank; at this Alketas was forced back from the ridge and just barely made it back to the phalanx, with the loss of most of his men.
-Unfortunately for the Perdiccans they did not have enough time to get their phalanx drawn up, and facing Antigonus's cavalry charge their men simply surrendered.
+During the fight for the ridge, Antigonus charged with his 6,000 cavalry into the pass and caught Alketas in the flank; at this Alketas was forced back from the ridge and just barely made it back to the phalanx, with the loss of most of his men.
+Unfortunately for the Perdiccans they did not have enough time to draw up their phalanx, and facing Antigonus's cavalry charge their men simply surrendered.

 Aftermath

-Alketas managed to escape with a guard of Pisidians, who were particularly loyal to him, and made his way to the almost impregnable city of Termessos (here he would commit suicide when he heard the people of the city planned to hand him over to Antigonus); His colleagues Attalos, Polemon and Dokimos were captured by Antigonus, along with the rest of the army, close to 16,000 foot and 900 horse.
+Alketas managed to escape with a guard of Pisidians, who were particularly loyal to him, and made his way to the almost impregnable city of Termessos, here he would commit suicide when he heard the people of the city planned to hand him over to Antigonus.
+His colleagues Attalos, Polemon and Dokimos were captured by Antigonus, along with the rest of the army, which was around 16,000 foot soldiers and 900 horses.
 Antigonus could now claim to have destroyed the Perdiccan faction, but unfortunately for him Eumenes was not done causing trouble (see: Second War of the Diadochi).